If you like to support newshhere work, here is the IBAN: PK84NAYA1234503275402136

 2. U.S. Military Action: What Happened

-On Christmas Day, December 25, 2025, the Trump administration authorized U.S. military airstrikes against identified IS targets in Sokoto State, Nigeria — a region of growing extremist activity.
+On December 25, 2025, the Trump administration authorized U.S. military airstrikes against identified IS targets in Sokoto State, Nigeria — a region of growing extremist activity.
 These strikes involved precision munitions aimed at degrading the militant group’s operational capabilities.

 President Trump framed the actions as a necessary response to continued violence against civilians and security forces, and to disrupt planned attacks.
 He highlighted the administration’s support for partner forces and reaffirmed commitment to combating terrorism globally.
 Critics, however, raised concerns about civilian safety, legal authority, and geopolitical overreach.